Solved

 5 August 2024: Added the Shark CarpetXpert, one of the most comprehensive cleaners we've ever tested and the only model that can handle pet messes.

-As Homes & Gardens' home tech editor, myself and a team of dedicated product experts test and review the best vacuum cleaners in our homes and in our test center.
-We've spent more than 500 hours testing 65 of the world's best vacuums, and these are the nine best-on-test vacuums for pet hair.
+As Homes & Gardens' home tech editor, myself and a team of dedicated product experts fully test and review the best vacuum cleaners in our homes, in our dedicated test center, and even in a local pet shelter that's ridden with cat and dog hair.
+We've spent more than 1000 hours testing 68 of the world's best vacuums, and these are the nine best-on-test vacuums for pet hair.

 The best upright vacuum for pet owners is the Shark POWERDETECT, a powerhouse that excels on every floor type with every debris type, cleaning every visible strand of pet hair in a single pass, even on carpet.
-And if you're looking to save money, the cordless Ultenic U16 Flex is surprisingly impressive on fur considering it costs under $200.
+And if you're looking to save money, the cordless Ultenic U16 Flex and the upright Bissell SurfaceSense are surprisingly impressive on fur considering they cost just $180 and $260, respectively.

 The Quick List